lindhor/geoportal-server-catalog-wiki/Extend-the-New-Type.md

 The object oriented nature of GXE becomes clear.
 The format version attribute is of type `esri/dijit/metadata/form/Element` and includes another object (gco:CharacterString) of type `esri/dijit/metadata/form/iso/GcoElement`.
 These two form elements are convenience elements that will be used throughout the ISO-based metadata editors.

 the Element class has a number of dojo properties (`data-dojo-props`):
-- label: the label of the element as shown in the UI,
+- **label**: the label of the element as shown in the UI,
-- target: the target XML element (include namespace prefix if applicable),
+- **target**: the target XML element (include namespace prefix if applicable),
-- minOccurs: minimum number of occurrences of the element.
+- **minOccurs**: minimum number of occurrences of the element.
 Setting this to 1 means the element is mandatory, 0 means it is optional,
-- maxOccurs: maximum number of occurrences of the element.
+- **maxOccurs**: maximum number of occurrences of the element.
 When set to greater than 1 (could be "unbounded") the UI will include a control that can be used to add, remove, and navigate between the occurrences of the element.
-- readOnly: makes the input element value read-only when set to true.
+- **readOnly**: makes the input element value read-only when set to true.
 Typical use is for the metadata standard name/version.
-- matchTopNode: when this is used it includes a filter for a path (xpath), value, and mode (optionality) that will be used when loading a metadata document into the editor and determines where/what content will be displayed in the editor.
+- **matchTopNode**: when this is used it includes a filter for a path (xpath), value, and mode (optionality) that will be used when loading a metadata document into the editor and determines where/what content will be displayed in the editor.
 Example (see [ClassConformanceReport.html](https://github.com/Esri/geoportal-server-catalog/blob/master/geoportal/src/main/webapp/app/gxe/types/inspire2/srv/dataQuality/templates/ClassConformanceReport.html)).
-- preferOpen: determines whether the elements is open (true) or closed (false) by default for optional elements (minOccurs=1),
+- **preferOpen**: determines whether the elements is open (true) or closed (false) by default for optional elements (minOccurs=1),
-- showHeader: determines whether to show a header for the element,
+- **showHeader**: determines whether to show a header for the element,
-- useTabs: when using repeatable items, these typically show as small tabs in the UI. setting `useTabs` to false results in the individual items to be displayed below each other.
+- **useTabs**: when using repeatable items, these typically show as small tabs in the UI. setting `useTabs` to false results in the individual items to be displayed below each other.